stehuang/Quarter-Long-Project/Documentation/README.md

 	+ implement gravity() function that decreases bird's position on the screen
 	+ create timer that calls gravity every second or so
 * I have successfully implemented the gravity function, just need to implement the timer & connect it with the function

+### 03/06/19, Week 9 Wednesday

+Talked to Prof Salazar after class about connect()

+Notes from today:
+* connect should be performed on QObject items and is a function that belongs to QObject items
+* if many objects in the game depend on the timer, it's better to create the QTimer object in the main.cpp/Game world

+Updates on Project:
+* I was unable to connect the timer with the bird's gravity function
+	+ error says the "connect()" function couldn't be found
+	+ Bird is from a class that inherits from QObject, so I'm kinda of confused
+* Might work on creating the obstacles and their basic functions first, then proceed to work on connecting everything together